-Check the average and minimum salary in Tokyo, Japan, one of the wealthiest and most advanced cities in East Asia
+Average and minimum salary in Tokyo, Japan: discover wages in one of the wealthiest cities in East Asia

 Are you considering relocating to East Asia?
 Check the average and minimum salary in Tokyo in this post giving an insight to the Japanese economy.